 Applications for the 2014 Kenneth J. Cmiel Funded Human Rights Internships are now available!
-Completed applications will be due on or before March 14 at 5pm.
+Extended deadline for completed applications is now April 4 at 5pm.

 The Kenneth J. Cmiel Funded Human Rights Internship Program provides funding to selected students who have secured a summer internship with a local, national or international non-governmental organization or governmental agency engaged in human rights related advocacy, research or education.
 Program funds cover travel and living expenses associated with the internship.
 These funds are provided by the Stanley-University of Iowa Foundation Support Organization.